-A classroom economy consists of five main components: classroom jobs, bills, bonuses, fines, and a classroom store.
-All pieces are fully optional and customizable so that you can create a system that works best for you and your students.
+A classroom economy consists of four main components: bonuses, jobs, bills, and a store.
+All components are fully optional and customizable, so you can create a system that works best for you and your students.
+Let's break it down!

-Students fill out applications to apply for classroom jobs.
-Students are hired, and earn salaries for their hard work.
-You can pay salaries weekly, biweekly, or monthly, but I prefer biweekly because it most closely resembles the real world.
-Classroom jobs build a productive community environment as students take responsibility for classroom routines, practice leadership skills, and take pride in their role.
+Students can apply to classroom jobs, and earn salaries for their hard work.
+This helps students take responsibility for classroom routines, practice leadership skills, and take pride in their role.
 Not to mention, classroom jobs make your life easier 😜.
+With ClassEquity, students can also submit job applications to practice real-world skills.

 Classroom Job Suggestions: